 There’s nothing better than a pug on your lap and another on the screen (because movies with pugs are the best movies!).
-Plus, real pug lovers know that one can never have enough pugs, either in real life or virtually.
-So grab some popcorn and check out one of these top 10 pug movies.
+Plus, real pug lovers know that one can never have enough pugs, either in real life or digitally.
+So grab some popcorn and check out one of these top 10 movies with pugs in them.
 Fur not included.

 British comedy Patrick tells the “tail” of Sarah, a young woman whose life is an utter mess.
 Things get even messier when her grandmother leaves her a very spoiled pug named Patrick.
 Patrick, as most pug lovers can guess, adds to the chaos, and slowly but surely turns her life around.
 Since Patrick the pug is one of the main characters, I give this pug film four paws up.